What to do in the garden in October

 - • Sweep up debris and fallen leaves that harbour overwintering fungal spores and hiding places for slugs and snails.

 - • Start preparing a bonfire with twigs and prunings - cover them with plastic so they remain dry for better burning later.
+(Make sure you check for hedgehogs before lighting your bonfire)

 - • Net ponds to prevent leaves falling into them.
 If you need to clear pond weed lay it next to the pond for a day to allow wildlife to escape back to the water.